-The Title section features a text title, subtitle, and byline text fields, with the option of a background image (which can also have a caption attached) or video (which is auto-played, looped and muted).
+The Title section allows for a text title, subtitle, and byline text fields, with the option of a background image (which can also have a caption attached) or video (which is auto-played, looped and muted), or contain no background media.

 Text within the block can also be aligned left, right and centre.
 In combination, this enables you to have, for instance, a title that appears in a block on the right side of the page, but whose text is all left-aligned within the block.